Pacific Rim: The Black: Season 2 (2022)

+Release

-ReleasePacific Rim: The Black was released on Netflix on March 4, 2021.
+Pacific Rim: The Black was released on Netflix on March 4, 2021.
 A teaser trailer was released on February 1, followed by a full trailer on February 5.
 A final trailer was released on February 26.

 Reception

 The review aggregator website Rotten Tomatoes reported an 71% approval rating, based on 14 reviews, with an average rating of 7.10/10.
 The site's critical consensus reads, "While The Black carries over all the grit but little of the humor that distinguishes the Pacific Rim film franchise, its striking visuals and expansion of series lore will likely please Kaiju fans."

 Prequel graphic novel

 On February 22, 2022, a prequel graphic novel was released for the show.
 Entitled Pacific Rim: Blackout, it was written by Cavan Scott and illustrated by Nelson Daniel.